JoseRoca/WinFBX/docs/Windows GUI/CXpButton Class.md

 # <a name="SetBitmapFromFile"></a>SetBitmapFromFile

-Loads a bitmap from file and sets it as the image of tbe button.
+Loads a bitmap from file and sets it as the image of the button.

 ```
 SUB SetBitmapFromFile (BYVAL pwszPath AS WSTRING PTR, _